AcalaNetwork/hardhat-tutorials/DEX/README.md

 After we have set all of the constants and imported all of the required resources, all that is left to do is to get the Signer we will use to periodically deploy the smart contract, log the start of the script to the console and initiate the loop.
-The loop itself is executed every 2 seconds and it uses `fromSolidity` method of the `ContractFactory` in order to prepare our `DEX` smart contract for deployment.
+The loop itself is executed every second and it uses `fromSolidity` method of the `ContractFactory` in order to prepare our `DEX` smart contract for deployment.
 Once we have the `ContractFactory` ready, we can deploy the smart contract and log the number of instances that were already deployed to the console: